8th July – 3rd August 2024

 - Publishing Lecture: A Literary Agent identifies key aspects of the publishing industry in an exclusive lecture for the students.

 - Editorial groups: According to shared interests, students discuss their work with their peers in an informal, interactive environment.

-Creative Writing students will attend selected lectures from our Modernism and Scottish Literature courses.
+Creative Writing students attend selected lectures from our Modernism and Contemporary Literature courses.
 Students are strongly advised to read as many of the texts as possible before arriving in Edinburgh, as time will be limited once the programme is underway.
-The lectures will be pitched high, and lecturers are advised that all students will be familiar with the texts at the time of lecture.
+The lectures are pitched high, and lecturers are advised that all students will be familiar with the texts at the time of lecture.

-Core texts and lectures for the 2017 Creative Writing summer programme, on which the tuition will be based, are listed below in order of study:
+Core texts and lectures for the Creative Writing summer programme, on which the tuition will be based, are listed below in the order of study.

 Selected imagist poetry*

 Ali Smith: selection of short stories*

 Virginia Woolf, Mrs Dalloway